inventree/inventree-docs/docs/part/pricing.md

 Sale prices are always to customers (through [sale orders](../companies/so.md)) and support [price ranges](#price-ranges).

 The panel also shows historical sale price information collected from past [purchase orders](../companies/po.md).

-## Considerations for pricing

-Pricing in InvenTree supports various degrees of complexity.
-The following use cases provide an insight into possible ways to use the available tools.

-TODO

 ## Currency conversion